 - KPI ：

-- Fujitsu Group aims to achieve at least 70%, in favorable answers to “Growth” question of Engagement Survey by FY2022
+- Fujitsu Group aims to achieve at least 70% in affirmative answers to Engagement Survey questions about "opportunities for personal growth and self-realization"

 Fujitsu significantly revised its policies on human resource development starting in FY 2020, and made a shift in direction.
 Instead of providing employee training that is the same across the board, the company will support the learning and growth of each individual employee.
-We aim to become a company where each employee thinks that working at Fujitsu, more than anywhere else, will enable them to experience growth.
-We provide support for diverse personnel with their own passions so they can learn, grow and find the careers they want to pursue.
+We aim to become a company which provides support for diverse personnel with their own passions, so they can take on challenges, experience personal growth, and realize their career goals, and we will endeavor to create an organizational culture which encourages those efforts.
 As a company, we are expanding opportunities for employees to learn and make career choices, establishing systems and mechanisms which make use of those opportunities, and systematically supporting the growth of each employee, including management, in accordance with their individual characteristics.

 Human Resources Development Framework